energychain/willi-mako-client/docs/USE_CASE_GALLERY.md

 # 🎯 Use Case Gallery

-> **Real-world implementations** of the Willi-Mako Client SDK in the German energy sector.
+> **Real-world implementations** of the Willi-Mako Client SDK in the German energy sector – from EDIFACT message processing to regulatory compliance, network operations, and strategic research analysis.

 ---